Isabella of Portugal: Economy

-Isabella was a profound expert of the problems of the peninsular kingdoms, intransigently defending the good common to particular interests.
+Isabella was a profound expert on the problems of the peninsular kingdoms, intransigently defending the common good to particular interests.
 At the external level, her sensible actions were decisive in the defence of the coasts of the peninsula and of North Africa, which were infested by piracy.
 This allowed the flow of precious metals and turned Spain into one of the chief sources of the imperial treasury.
 Through her regencies, she ensured that Spain remained independent of the empire's expensive military policies and thus relatively prosperous during her lifetime.
 However, Castile became integrated into Charles's empire and suffered from high inflation after her death.
 The enormous budget deficit accumulated and inflation during her husband's later reign resulted in declaring bankruptcy during the reign of their son Philip II.

 Domestic and foreign relations

 Isabella effectively defended the royal power in order to ensure the monarch's authority, as a response towards the previous rebellions against Charles for his foreign relationships.
-She traveled regularly in the autumn between Toledo, Valladolid, Seville, Barcelona and Majorca.
+She traveled regularly in the autumn between Toledo, Valladolid, Seville, Barcelona, and Majorca.
 To deal with important matters of the empire, the couple wrote to each other more regularly.
 In foreign policy, Isabella actively intervened in the negotiations of marital alliances between the French and Spanish royal families.
-She was very concerned that her own children wouldn't be forced to wed the much older offspring of King Francis I.
+She was very concerned that her own children would not be forced to wed the much older offspring of King Francis I.